codatio/codat-docs/docs/assess/guides/loan-qualification/process-loan.md

 ---
-title: "Make a loan decision"
+title: "Make a lending decision"
-description: "Follow the underwriting demo app end-to-end to start an application, analyze it, and make a decision on the loan request"
+description: "Follow the loan qualification demo app end-to-end to start an application, analyze it, and make a decision on the loan request"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ### 🚀 In this section, you will...

 * Review the basic process flow followed by the demo app,
 * Create a new loan application,
 * Create a Codat company and connect it to the Codat Sandbox,